 Brasilia is a planned city, built in the years 50, which combines landmarks of modern architecture with a visionary road design.
 Major highways connecting the main points of the city, allowing drivers to travel long distances without having to stop for stoplights.

-However, as a result of growing economic development of Brazil and the increase in population in the communities surrounding Brasilia, this city is experiencing many of the traffic problems that plague the rest of the country: congestion during peak hours, insufficient parking and increased traffic jams.
-Because of all this, Brasilia had to expand its road infrastructure and incorporate more conventional ways of signaling traffic, like any other major city.
+However, as a result of the growing economic development of Brazil and the increase in population in the communities surrounding Brasilia, this city is experiencing many of the traffic problems that afflict the rest of the country: congestion during peak hours, insufficient parking and increased of the traffic jams.
+Due to all this, Brasilia had to expand its road infrastructure and incorporate more conventional ways of traffic signage, like any other important city.

-To complicate matters, Brasilia will host two major sporting events in the world over the next four years.
-In 2014, the parties of the World Cup will take place in Brasilia and in 2016, the city will host football matches of the Olympic Games in Rio de Janeiro.
-Therefore, it is expected that the volume of traffic in the city continue to increase in the course of the next few years, as big infrastructure projects and a greater number of tourists step to open in the city.
+To complicate matters, Brasilia will host two of the most important sporting events in the world in the next four years.
+In 2014, the matches of the World Cup will take place in Brasilia and in 2016, the city will host the football matches of the Olympic Games in Rio de Janeiro.
+Therefore, it is expected that the volume of traffic in the city will continue to increase over the next few years, as large infrastructure projects and a greater number of tourists make their way into the city.

-Looking To alleviate the problem, Brasilia traffic cameras installed at strategic points throughout the city to provide video in real time motorists changing traffic conditions.
-However, video traffic not allow online integration and users could not access them from their mobile devices.
-Therefore, the solution reached only a small number of drivers.
+Seeking to alleviate the problem, Brasilia installed transit cameras at strategic points throughout the city to provide motorists with real-time video of the evolution of traffic conditions.
+However, transit videos did not allow online integration and users could not access them from their mobile devices.
+Therefore, the solution only reached a small number of drivers.